BlueBrain/nmodl/docs/CC2023/PAD.md

 ### Hardware requisites

 The provided artifact can in theory be run on any x86 hardware platform.
-For the prupose of closely reproducing our benchmark results we recommend using a workstation (or cloud instance) with Intel Xeon Skylake (or newer) CPU and an NVIDIA Volta V100 (or newer) GPU.
+For the prupose of closely reproducing our benchmark results it is required a workstation (or cloud instance) with Intel Xeon Skylake (or newer) CPU that supports AVX-512 instructions and an NVIDIA Volta V100 (or newer) GPU.
 All benchmark runs are single-core and have relatively low memory-requirement.
-For building the Docker image (and more specifically the NMODL Framework) we, however, recommend a system with plenty of cores and at least 32GB of RAM available and 20 GB of disk space.
+For building or running the Docker image (and more specifically the NMODL Framework) we, however, recommend a system with plenty of cores, at least 32GB of RAM available and 20 GB of disk space.

 ### Software requisites